retaildevcrews/AdaptiveCardTransformer/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Package Version Management

+Package version management is handled automatically by the [CI-CD pipeline](./.github/workflows/ci-cd.yml) using [this github action](https://github.com/phips28/gh-action-bump-version).
+The workflow and commit triggers for major and minor versions can be found [here](https://github.com/phips28/gh-action-bump-version#workflow).

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.